Marcello Alves

-Marcello Alves (born July 28, 1983 in Curitiba) is a Brazilian footballer, who most recently played for Norfolk SharX in the Major Indoor Soccer League.
+Marcello Alves (born July 28, 1983 in Curitiba) is a Brazilian retired professional footballer, who is currently the academy head coach for USL Championship club Miami FC.

 Career

 Brazil

 Alves played with the youth teams at several stories Brazilian clubs, including Atlético Paranaense, Coritiba, Paraná and Joinville Esporte Clube before turning professional in 2002 at the age of 19.
 He went on to play for a number of teams in the Brazilian lower leagues, including Avenida, Pato Branco, Tiradentes and Francisco Beltrão.

 North America

 Alves signed with the USL PRO Charlotte Eagles in 2010.
 He made his debut for the team on May 7, 2010 in a 2-1 win over the Harrisburg City Islanders.

 Alves was not listed on the 2011 roster for Charlotte and, having been able to secure a professional contract elsewhere, signed for the Virginia Beach Piranhas of the USL Premier Development League for the 2011 season.
 He scored a goal on his Piranhas debut on May 7, 2011, a 2-0 victory over Fredericksburg Hotspur and was named PDL national Team of the Week.
 Marcello finished the season as the team leading scorer and as the team captain as well.